 One caveat: This list is written with the ruby-throated hummingbird in mind.
 This species (Archilochus colubris) visits the Eastern U.S. starting in the spring and is the only hummingbird to breed in this part of the country.
 It migrates from Central America to the U.S. Gulf Coast, then travels as far north as southern Canada.
 Western species such as the rufous hummingbird (Selasphorus rufus) or Allen’s hummingbird (Selasphorus sasin) might behave somewhat differently.

-To get an idea of the hummingbirds' whereabouts, check out this interactive map of the 2018 spring migration, courtesy of Hummingbird Central:
+To get an idea of the hummingbirds' whereabouts, check out this spring migration interactive map, which automatically updates, courtesy of Hummingbird Central:

 Where you live is important